Jose Mourinho is reportedly counting on him: will Antonio Rüdiger remain at Real Madrid for another season? | Goal.com

 The Berlin-born centre-back endured a trying season on the pitch.
 Recurrent physical problems dogged the defender for months, eventually forcing him into surgery.

 That procedure followed a lengthy medical odyssey that included a pivotal consultation with a specialist in London, where the treatment finally resolved his pain.
-In recent weeks the German centre-back has looked fit and free of trouble, delivering consistent performances in each outing.
+In recent weeks, the German centre-back has looked fit and unburdened, delivering consistent performances that underline his return to full fitness.

 Rüdiger has rejected a mega-offer from Saudi Arabia.

-Since joining Concha Espina on a free transfer from Chelsea in the summer of 2022, he had to fight hard to secure a place in the starting line-up, but quickly established himself as an absolute mainstay under then-manager Carlo Ancelotti.
+Since joining Concha Espina on a free transfer from Chelsea in the summer of 2022, he first had to battle for a place in the starting line-up, but he soon became an absolute mainstay under then-manager Carlo Ancelotti.
 Chronic hip and knee problems last year forced him to push his body to the limit.
 Out of loyalty to club and coaching staff, he gutted out the final stages of the campaign despite the pain.

 In recent years his management has fielded several offers, including a mega-bid from Saudi Arabia, yet leaving the Spanish capital was never an option for Rüdiger.
 His hunger for top-level titles was the decisive factor in his choice to stay at Real, where, according to AS, he believes his mission is far from complete.